MichaelAquilina/Some-2D-RPG/TASKS.md

 - [] - a per entity / per tile shader framework
 - [] - an application to be able to design animations and speficy frames (however try look into alternatives such as texture compressor)
   - try out QT in the case where an application will be designed from scratch
-- [] - an Asset management system for loading and unloading items in and out of memory
 - [Done] - Map scripting in the form of python, lua or external C#.
 Need to do research to see which one is the best to use.
 Make sure to consider **performance**, **ease of use**, **support** and **stability of package**.
        - example: http://www.gamedev.net/page/resources/_/technical/game-programming/using-lua-with-c-r2275 *LUA*
        - example: http://mail.python.org/pipermail/pythondotnet/2003-November/000037.html *PYTHON*